TimTerwijn/meesterproef-1920/README.md

 ### Think
 We had a meeting with the guys from GGO (Goed Georganiseerd Onderwijs), they told us what they want a student portal app with the features I described above in the debriefing.

 They said it is important to figure out how to design the web page with all the features in mind.
 So the first thing I am going to do for this project is to create a wireframe I can present next Monday.
+I do not like endless scrolling inside of an application, and I also do not want to use a classic menu for this application thats why I was inspired to make something like a pocket knive.
+It's compact, easy to use and it has a lot of tools.

 ### Make

 ### Check